djeada/Parallel-And-Concurrent-Programming/notes/01_basic_terminology.md

 Let's start by defining some key terms and emphasizing the distinctions between related concepts.
 In general those concepts are universal and may be applied to any programming language.
 The differences between the languages will be discussed in greater detail later, when we attempt to explain the specific approach in implementing concurrency.

-### Sequential vs Nonsequential
+### Sequential vs Non-sequential Execution

-- Sequential:
+The way tasks are executed in a program can be classified as either sequential or non-sequential.
+Understanding these concepts is crucial for effective programming and optimizing performance.

+#### Sequential Execution
-  - Tasks are carried out in the order they occur in the code.
+In sequential execution, tasks are carried out in the exact order they appear in the code.
+Each task must be completed before the next one begins.
+This approach is straightforward and ensures that operations dependent on previous results are handled correctly.
-  - Depend on being executed step-by-step to produce correct results.

-- Non-sequential:
+Characteristics of Sequential Execution:

+- The **order of execution** in sequential execution ensures tasks are executed one after another in a specified sequence.
+- **Dependence** among tasks means each step often relies on the outcome of the previous step.
+- **Simplicity** of sequential execution makes it easier to implement and understand, making it suitable for simple tasks and algorithms.
+- **Performance** can be slower for complex tasks, as each task must wait for the previous one to complete.
+- An **analogy** for sequential execution is following a recipe step-by-step, where each action depends on completing the previous one.
+For instance, you must chop ingredients before mixing them.

+#### Non-sequential Execution
+Non-sequential execution allows tasks to be executed in any order, as the correct results do not depend on the order of execution.
+This approach is often used in situations where tasks are independent of each other.

+Characteristics of Non-sequential Execution:

-  - Tasks do not have to be executed in the order in which they appear in the code.
+- **Flexibility** in non-sequential execution allows tasks to be executed in any order or even simultaneously if possible.
-  - Step-by-step execution is not necessary for correct results.

-Analogies:

-* Sequential: Think of a recipe where each step must be completed before moving on to the next step.
-You cannot mix the ingredients before chopping them, for example.
-The recipe must be followed sequentially for the desired outcome.
-* Non-sequential: Imagine you are packing your suitcase for a trip.
-You can pack your clothes in any order you want and still get to your destination with everything you need.
-The order in which you pack your clothes is not important, and you can achieve the desired outcome (having everything you need) even if you don't pack in a specific sequence.
+- The **independence** of tasks means each operates without depending on the completion of another.
+- **Complexity** in implementation arises due to the need for managing the order of execution.
+- **Performance** can be enhanced by processing tasks concurrently in non-sequential execution.
+- An **analogy** for non-sequential execution is packing a suitcase, where items can be packed in any order and still achieve the desired outcome.
+The sequence in which items are packed does not matter as long as all items are included.

 ### Concurrency vs Parallelism

-- Concurency:
-  - Refers to the program structure.
-  - Means DEALING with multiple things at the same time.
-  - Requires scheduling and synchronization.

-- Parallelism:
-  - Stands for simultaneous execution.
-  - Means PERFORMING numerous tasks at the same time.
-  - Increases throughput.
-  - Requires parallel hardware and concurrency support.

-Analogies:
+Concurrency and parallelism are concepts related to the execution of multiple tasks but differ in their implementation and purpose.

+#### Concurrency
+Concurrency refers to the design of a program to handle multiple tasks at the same time.
+It involves structuring the program to manage several tasks that make progress independently, though not necessarily simultaneously.

+Characteristics of Concurrency:

+- The **program structure** in concurrency focuses on organizing the program to handle multiple operations simultaneously.
+- **Task management** in concurrency involves managing and executing multiple tasks in overlapping time periods.
+- **Scheduling and synchronization** are essential as concurrency requires mechanisms to schedule tasks and synchronize their execution.
+- **Efficiency** is improved in concurrency, enhancing program responsiveness and utilization of resources.
-* Concurrency: Think of a restaurant where multiple chefs are preparing different dishes at the same time.
-Each chef is responsible for a specific task, and they all work together to ensure that all dishes are ready at the same time.
-The chefs are working concurrently, but they may not be performing their tasks in parallel.
+- An **analogy** for concurrency is restaurant chefs, where multiple chefs prepare different dishes concurrently.
+Each chef handles a specific task, working together to ensure all dishes are ready simultaneously, even though they may not be cooking at the exact same moment.

-* Parallelism: Imagine a group of friends cleaning a house together.
-If everyone works on their own task (cleaning the bathroom, vacuuming the living room, etc.) at the same time, they are working in parallel.
-This can result in a faster completion time than if they worked on each task one after the other.
+#### Parallelism
+Parallelism involves performing multiple tasks simultaneously.
+This is achieved by dividing a task into smaller sub-tasks that can be executed at the same time on multiple processors or cores.

+Characteristics of Parallelism:

+- **Simultaneous execution** of tasks leads to faster completion as multiple tasks are executed at the same time.
+- The **increased throughput** characteristic allows handling more operations in a given period, thereby enhancing overall performance.
+- **Hardware requirements** for parallelism include the need for parallel hardware like multi-core processors.
+- **Concurrency support** is often implemented alongside parallelism to manage tasks efficiently.
+- An **analogy** for parallelism is house cleaning, where a group of friends clean different parts of the house simultaneously.
+Each person handles a specific task, resulting in faster overall completion compared to sequential cleaning.

-### Synchronous vs Asynchronous
+### Synchronous vs Asynchronous Execution

-- Synchronous:
-  - When you start one task, you must wait until it is completed before starting the next.
-  - Blocking.

-- Asynchronous:
-  - Other tasks can be started before the present one is completed.
-  - Non-blocking.

-Analogies:

-* Synchronous: Imagine you are at a restaurant and you place an order for a burger.
-The kitchen must finish making your burger before it can start making the next order.
-This is synchronous, and you must wait for your order to be completed before the next order can be processed.
-* Asynchronous: Imagine you are sending a text message to a friend while also listening to music.
-You can send the text message while the music continues to play in the background.
-You don't have to wait for the message to be sent before continuing to listen to the music.
-This is asynchronous, and you can perform multiple tasks at the same time without waiting for each task to be completed before starting the next.
+Synchronous and asynchronous execution describe how tasks are initiated and completed in relation to other tasks.

+#### Synchronous Execution
+Synchronous execution requires that one task must be completed before the next one can start.
+This method is straightforward but can lead to inefficiencies if tasks involve waiting periods.

+Characteristics of Synchronous Execution:

+- The **blocking** nature of synchronous execution means each task waits for the previous one to complete before starting.
+- **Predictability** is a key characteristic, as the order of task completion is easier to predict.
+- The **simplicity** of synchronous execution makes it straightforward to implement and understand.
+- An **analogy** for synchronous execution is waiting in line, like standing in a queue where each person waits their turn and cannot proceed until the person in front has finished.

+#### Asynchronous Execution
+Asynchronous execution allows tasks to be initiated and run independently of each other.
+This method is non-blocking and can improve efficiency, especially for tasks involving I/O operations or network requests.

+Characteristics of Asynchronous Execution:

+- Asynchronous tasks that are **non-blocking** allow processes to proceed without waiting for other tasks to complete.
+- **Efficiency** is significantly improved by handling multiple tasks more effectively, avoiding idle times during wait periods.
+- The **complexity** of asynchronous tasks arises from the need for mechanisms to manage tasks and handle completion callbacks or events.
+- An **analogy** for asynchronous tasks is cooking multiple dishes simultaneously.
+For instance, while one dish is baking in the oven, you can chop vegetables for another, thereby making the overall cooking process more efficient.

 ## Process

 A process is an instance of a program that is currently executing on a computer.
+It represents a program in action, containing the program code and its current activity.
 When you use any application on your computer, such as a web browser, text editor, or video player, it runs as a process.
-In some cases, a single application can have multiple processes running simultaneously.
-Additionally, the operating system uses processes to perform tasks in the background while you work.
+In some cases, a single application can have multiple processes running simultaneously to handle different tasks more efficiently.
+Additionally, the operating system uses processes to perform tasks in the background while you work, such as managing system resources, running scheduled tasks, or handling network communications.

-Modern operating systems can manage multiple processes at the same time.
-Although the CPU cannot execute instructions from multiple processes at the same time, it switches between processes very quickly.
-If the hardware supports it, two or more processes can run in parallel at some point.
+### Characteristics of a Process

+- Each process is assigned a **unique process identifier (PID)**, which helps the OS manage and differentiate between various processes.
+- The **program counter** keeps track of the address of the next instruction to be executed for the process.
+- **Process state** represents the current status of the process, such as running, waiting, etc.
+- **Memory allocation** for each process includes several segments: the code segment contains the executable code, the data segment stores global and static variables, the stack segment manages function calls and local variables, and the heap segment is used for dynamic memory allocation during the process runtime.

-### Role of the OS
+### Role of the Operating System (OS)

 The operating system is responsible for managing all processes running on the computer.

-Each process is allocated a portion of computer resources including:

-- time to use the processor,
-- share of computer memory,
-- access to the hard drive.
+It ensures that each process gets the necessary resources and time to execute its tasks while maintaining the overall efficiency and stability of the system.

+Key Responsibilities of the OS in Process Management:

+- The OS performs **process scheduling** by using algorithms to determine the order in which processes run, ensuring fair distribution of CPU time among processes.
+- **Resource allocation** is managed by the OS, allocating CPU time, memory, and I/O devices to processes as needed, preventing conflicts and ensuring efficient utilization.
+- Through **process isolation**, each process operates in its isolated memory space, preventing interference from other processes and enhancing security and stability.
+- **Inter-process communication (IPC)** mechanisms provided by the OS allow processes to communicate and synchronize with each other, using methods like message passing, shared memory, and semaphores.
+- The OS manages **process creation and termination**, handling the creation of new processes and ensuring resources are properly released and reclaimed after a process terminates.

+### Process Table

-The operating system maintains a table known as the process table, which keeps track of all processes' status.
+The OS maintains a table known as the process table, which keeps track of all processes' status.
+This table contains information about each process, including its PID, state, priority, program counter, memory allocation, and other attributes.
+The process table allows the OS to efficiently manage and switch between processes.

-### States of the process
+### States of a Process

-There are three states of a process:
+A process can be in one of several states during its lifecycle.
+The three primary states are:

-1. Running: The process is currently using the CPU, has all the resources it needs, and has been granted permission by the operating system to execute.
-At any given moment, only one process can be in this state.
+- A process in the **running** state is currently using the CPU, has all the resources it needs, and has been granted permission by the OS to execute.
+At any given moment, only one process per CPU core can be in this state.
-2. Ready: The process is waiting for permission from the operating system to use the CPU.
-Multiple processes can be in the ready state simultaneously.
+- When a process is in the **ready** state, it is waiting for permission from the OS to use the CPU.
+It is ready to run but must wait for the CPU to become available.
+Multiple processes can be in the ready state simultaneously, queued up and waiting their turn.
-3. Waiting: The process is waiting for an external event to occur, such as user input or disk access.
-In this state, the process is not using the CPU, and other processes can be executing in the meantime.
+- The **waiting (or blocked)** state occurs when a process is waiting for an external event to occur, such as user input, disk access, or a network response.
+In this state, the process is not using the CPU, allowing other processes to be executed in the meantime.

 ## Thread